kmanoleff/mini-regex/README.md

 # mini-regex

 This project is a mini-regex engine that will allow you to enter a search pattern along with text to be searched and it will return an array of pattern matches.
+-- Author note : in `index.js` you will see my first attempt at pattern match (the deprecated function at the bottom) which worked for "cat" in "the dog sat on the cat" but I assumed "the cat" should also match so I re-wrote the function to be more extensible.

 # Getting Started